tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 ## What's an acceptance test?

-Before we start, we should probably agree on some common definitions.
+Before we start, we should agree on some working definitions.
 Deciding on a definition of acceptance test can be contentious.
 Different people have different interpretations.
 So what is an acceptance test?

-> An acceptance test is a set of _executable_ criteria, examples or specification that help the customer "accept" that the system behaves as they intend it to.
+> An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.

-What would help a customer "accept" a system works as expected?
-What would inspire confidence?
-Perhaps some input and output to verify the behaviour of a running system?
-For example, a manual demo or automated test.
-The customer would likely want to influence these inputs and assert their expectations against the outputs.
+What would help a customer "accept" a system works as intended?
+The customer gains confidence if they're able to define requirements and see how varying inputs affect the behaviour of a running system.
+For example, they may document, test against running code, watch a manual demo or explore an automated test.
 The important point here is that the customer's criteria for acceptance are recorded and verified against a running system.

-Documenting the runtime behaviour of a system is only half the story.
-The other half is deciding what that behaviour should be.
-Getting input from interested parties _before_ building out a component is helpful in ensuring we build the _right_ component.
-Turns out that acceptance tests are a great vehicle for discussing amd formalising these requirements.
+Recording the runtime behaviour of a system after the fact is only half the story.
+Deciding _what_ that behaviour should be before starting work is the tricky part.
+Getting input from customers _before_ building out the system is useful in ensuring we build the _right_ system.
+Acceptance tests are a great vehicle for discussing and formalising these requirements.

-Traditional definitions emphasize that acceptance tests should be customer authored.
-I tend to agree with this.
+Many teams emphasize that acceptance tests should be customer authored.
 If we write software that nobody wants, there's not much point in writing it.
-The customer can express their requirements in the form of acceptance criteria forming a specification against which the system can be validated.
+The customer can express their requirements in the form of acceptance criteria forming a specification against which the system can be verified.
 Adding to our definition then would give us something like.

->  An acceptance test is a set of _executable_ criteria, examples or specification that help the customer "accept" that the system behaves as they intend it to.
-The test can be used to specify required behaviour _before_ implementing functionality and then validate the behaviour against the completed implementation.
+>  An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
+The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.

 In [Agile Testing](http://amzn.to/WKDYkq), Lisa Crispin and Janet Gregory describe acceptance tests as